 Both written and verbal communication is extremely important at any job.
 You need to be able to clearly explain what it is you are working on, details of your project and your accomplishments to your director at any time.
 This requires confidence, public speaking skills and clear communication.
 Practice at home to achieve the right balance of volume and clarity.
 Watch ted talks.
 This skill will help you at any point of your career.

-What if you act and look professional and everything seems well, but your cubical is messy, full of papers and half-eaten sandwiches from two weeks ago and your party photos, it is like lying to your boss.
+What if you act and look professional and everything seems well but your cubical is messy, full of papers and half-eaten sandwiches from two weeks ago and your party photos, it sends a conflicting message to your manager.
 Instead, make your cubical work for you by surrounding yourself with things that help you do your job, show your accomplishments (but don’t overdo it), show that you are developing professionally and are interested in your field (e.g. books about your field or profession or new trends), things that show that you are organized (calendar, clock, etc.) and things that energize you.